-In Part II of our two-part series on how to date old family photos, we discuss using clues from women’s fashion to date old photos in your genealogy research.
+In Part II of our two-part series on how to date old family photos, we discuss how to use women’s fashion to date old photos you encounter in your genealogy research.

 Sometimes, there are no clues within the photograph or imprinted on it.
 In those situations, we need to rely on an understanding of the fashions of the 1850s through 1900s, both hair and clothing, to accurately determine when that particular photograph was taken.
 At least one of the three key aspects of women’s fashion—hair, the bodice of the dress, and the skirt of the dress—is depicted in every photograph.
 Knowing what to look for and what is suggested by hair and clothing styles can assist us in identifying the person or people in our unidentified family photographs.

 Using Women’s Fashion to Date Old Photos